-There were around 20.4 million U.S. veterans in 2016, according to data from the Department of Veterans Affairs, representing less than 10% of the total U.S. adult population.
-As Americans observe Veterans Day, here are key facts about those who have served in the military and how this population is changing.
+There are around 19 million U.S. veterans as of this year, according to data from the Department of Veterans Affairs, representing less than 10% of the total U.S. adult population.
+Here are key facts from the VA, the U.S. Census Bureau and other sources about those who have served in the military and how this population is changing.

-VA projections suggest the number of veterans will continue to decline in the coming decades.
-By 2045, the department estimates there will be around 12 million veterans, a roughly 40% decrease from current numbers.
-By that time, Gulf War-era veterans are projected to make up a majority of veterans, and most of those who served in the Vietnam era or earlier will have died.
+VA projections suggest the number of living veterans will continue to decline over the next 25 years.
+By 2046, the department estimates there will be around 12.5 million veterans, a decrease of about 35% from current numbers.
+By that time, Gulf War-era veterans are projected to make up a majority of those who served, and most veterans who served in the Vietnam era or earlier will have died.

-As with trends in the U.S. population overall, the veteran population is predicted to become more racially and ethnically diverse.
-Between 2016 and 2045, the share of veterans who are non-Hispanic white is expected to drop from 77% to 64%.
-The share of veterans who are Hispanic is expected to nearly double from 7% to 13%, while the share who are black is expected to increase from 12% to 16%.
+As with trends in the U.S. population overall, the veteran population is expected to become more racially and ethnically diverse.
+Between 2021 and 2046, the share of veterans who are non-Hispanic White is expected to drop from 74% to 62%.
+The share of veterans who are Hispanic is expected to double from 8% to 16%, while the share who are Black is expected to increase slightly from 13% to 15%.

 Americans continue to see veterans’ services as an important priority.
-In an April survey, a majority of people (75%) said that if they were making the federal budget, they would increase spending for veterans’ benefits and services – the highest share of all 14 program areas included in the survey, as well as the highest level of support for increased spending on veterans services since Pew Research Center first asked the question in 2001.
+In a March 2019 survey, a 72% majority of U.S. adults (and identical 72% shares of Republicans and Democrats) said that if they were making the federal budget, they would increase spending for veterans’ benefits and services – the highest share of all 13 program areas included in the survey, except for education (also 72%), and the second-highest level of support for increased spending on veterans services since the Center first asked the question in 2001.